Type Definition skia_safe::gpu::DirectContext

 Is this surface compatible with the provided characterization?

-This method can be used to determine if an existing Surface
+This method can be used to determine if an existing Surface is a viable destination

-for an DeferredDisplayList
+for an DeferredDisplayList.

 sourcepub fn width(&self) -> i32